AhmadShamsii/wordplay/README.md

 You will see random letters on your screen.
 Write the first word that comes to your mind that starts with that letter.
-You will have 5 seconds to write a word, after that another word pops up and do the same.
+You will have 5 seconds to write a word, after that another letter pops up and do the same.
 You can't repeat a word and the game ends when you failed to write a word in the time limit.
 Ready to play?
 Have fun!